Yimin-zhou/Flatrace/README.md

 single-threaded rendering, ~7x, which is more than I had hoped for.
-The peak ray throughput for the digger model ends up over 600 million rays per second, at which point you should start wondering whether this task has become memory-bound and throwing additional cores at the problem is not going to help much.
+The peak ray throughput for the digger model ends up over 600 million rays per second, at which point you should start wondering whether this task has become memory-binOBB and throwing additional cores at the problem is not going to help much.

 Note: the minimum rps (rays per second) figure in the above screenshot is